Mary Lou McDonaldCeist:

 While the backstop, if invoked, envisages some different regulatory rules applying in Northern Ireland, this does not represent a threat to the constitutional status of Northern Ireland in my view.
 In many ways, what the Prime Minister said yesterday mirrors other policy areas where Northern Ireland has different rules from other parts of the United Kingdom.

 I thank the Taoiseach for his reply.
 I welcome the fact that the essentials of the Good Friday Agreement have been preserved within the withdrawal agreement.
 I have absolutely no doubt but that the collapse of the Executive and the Assembly was contrived nearly two years ago by Sinn Féin for political reasons.
 Allegedly, it was over the renewable heat initiative.
 We now know Sinn Féin was involved in trying to keep that extended as well.
 The degree of cynicism involved in that act was extraordinary.
-I do not accept Deputy McDonald's assertions, and I put it to the Taoiseach, that the absence of the Executive or the Assembly somehow is irrelevant to the unfolding Brexit situation.
-That is an absurd assertion to make.
+I do not accept Deputy McDonald's assertions, and I put it to the Taoiseach, that saying that the absence of the Executive or the Assembly somehow is irrelevant to the unfolding Brexit situation is an absurd assertion to make.
 I have made those points on the importance of the Assembly and the Executive in terms of allowing the anti-Brexit majority in Northern Ireland to have a parliamentary voice and a voice at the Executive, and also to improve the dynamic in relations.
 Brexit has damaged relations between two communities in the North.
 It is polarised because of Brexit and, in my view, the absence of real politics.

 When a scandal hits a government, one does not collapse it.
 One deals with the scandal.
 It is extraordinary that a renewable heat initiative scandal that has occasioned an inquiry caused the collapse of the entire edifice of Government - the Executive and the Parliament.
 I believe that is unparalleled in any European democracy and, in my view, unforgivable, given the gravity of Brexit, and compounded by the absence of any Brexit sentiment in Westminster where people did not get an opportunity to articulate their view.